 What Are Triple Net Leases?

 What's a triple net lease?
+What makes them different from gross or percentage leases?
 The triple net (NNN) lease is a lease agreement structure where the tenant pays all of the operating expenses for the property.
 Therefore, they handle building insurance, property insurance, and real estate taxes on top of paying rent.
 With that, they deal with the maintenance costs for the property.

 Overall, this is considered to be a turnkey investment because the landlord isn't responsible for the property taxes, insurance, or operating expenses.
 That said, you must realize that there are various commercial real estate leases out there, including the single net lease.
 With that option, the tenant must pay property taxes and rent only.